 A special feature can also be seen in a ceiling painting by Giovanni Battista Crosato depicting Apollo with his sun chariot.
 The wedding between Ludovico Rezzonico and Faustina Savargnan is also immortalized.
 If you are interested in pastel painting, you will find your own room with this style of art.
 Flemish carpets with the motif of the Queen of Saba and King Solomon are to be found in another room.

 What is there to visit?

 On the ceiling of a hall, you are confronted with a portrait of Diziani on the subject of ‘ignorance’.
 More pictures of Rosalba Carriera, known for her pastel technique, can be viewed.
-On the first floor, you will also find the Lazzarinisaal with works by Tiepolo’s student.
-In the Ladies’ Hall, there are many mirrors and the colours green and pink.
+On the first floor, you will also find the Lazzarinisaal with works by Tiepolo’s students.
+In the Ladies’ Hall, there are many mirrors and the colors green and pink.